openhab/org.openhab.binding.zwave/doc/qubino/zmnhod_0_0.md

 ### Parameter 110: Temperature sensor offset settings

 Temperature sensor offset settings
-Set value is added or subtracted to actual measured value by sensor.

-Available configuration parameters

-  * default value 32536  32536 - offset is 0.0C
-  * From 1 to 100 - value from 0.1 °C to 10.0 °C is added to actual measured temperature.
-  * From 1001 to 1100 - value from -0.1 °C to -10.0 °C is subtracted to actual measured temperature.
+<p&gtSet value is added or subtracted to actual measured value by sensor.</p&gt <p&gtAvailable configuration parameters</p&gt <ul&gt<li&gtdefault value 32536  32536 - offset is 0.0C</li&gt <li&gtFrom 1 to 100 - value from 0.1 °C to 10.0 °C is added to actual measured temperature.</li&gt <li&gtFrom 1001 to 1100 - value from -0.1 °C to -10.0 °C is subtracted to actual measured temperature.</li&gt </ul&gt
 Values in the range 1 to 32536 may be set.

 The manufacturer defined default value is ```32536```.